World Famous Lover Movie Review: Vijay Devarakonda Shines In This Emotionally Exhausting Love Story!

 Gautham (Vijay Devarakonda), a struggling writer and Yamini (Rashi Khanna), a successful professional are in a live-in relationship.
 Gautham's lack of focus and laziness heavily suffocates Yamini and soon the love between them starts fading.
 After struggling in a loveless relationship for so long Yamini finally decides to walk out, to the much-dismay of Gautham.

-He later starts writing again to prove a point to Yamini and convince her to give him another chance.
-Thus, Gautham introduces the viewers to the love triangle of Seenaiyya (Vijay Devarakonda, again), Suvarna (Aishwarya Rajesh), and Smitha (Catherine Tresa) through his story.
-By the end of his story, Gautham lands in Paris and soon finds love in Iza (Izabelle Leite).
+He starts writing again to prove a point to Yamini and convince her to give him another chance.
+Thus, Gautham introduces the viewers to Seenaiyya (Vijay Devarakonda, again) and Suvarna (Aishwarya Rajesh) a couple from a village in Telangana and Smitha (Catherine Tresa), a modern woman who enters their lives, through his story.
+By the end of his story, Gautham lands in Paris and soon finds love again in Iza (Izabelle Leite).
 What happens next forms the crux of the story.

 Script & Direction